laravel/docs/facades.md

 Instead, the `Cache` facade extends the base `Facade` class and defines the method `getFacadeAccessor()`.
 This method's job is to return the name of a service container binding.
 When a user references any static method on the `Cache` facade, Laravel resolves the `cache` binding from the [service container](/docs/{{version}}/container) and runs the requested method (in this case, `get`) against that object.

+It is worth noting that if in your service provider you use `$this->app->singleton` or `$this->app->bind`, when using a Facade, a singleton will always be returned because the `Facade` class keeps it's own record of what has been instantiated.

+If this behaviour is undesirable, clearing the resolved instance before the accessor is returned ensures that a new instance of the underlying class is called each time:

+    use Illuminate\Support\Facades\Facade;

+    /**
+     * @method static [various methods]
+     */
+    class MyPackage extends Facade
+    {
+        protected static function getFacadeAccessor()
+        {
+            self::clearResolvedInstance(MyPackageUnderlyingClass::class);

+            return MyPackageUnderlyingClass::class;
+        }
+    }

 <a name="real-time-facades"></a>
 ## Real-Time Facades